|

 rallies with signs already printed and rhyming slogans already composed, whereas whenever something upsets the

 Right, you see two members of the Young Americans for Freedom waving a six-inch American flag?"
+"We have jobs,"

 said Andy.

-- From Parliament of Whores,
+- Parliament of Whores,

 P.J.
 O'Rourke,